How do I reduce latency on Remote Desktop?

 Step 5.
 Be sure to save the settings.
 Back to General tab, enter your username, and check Allow me to save credentials.
 Click Save to keep the settings, then click Save As.

 Step 6.
 Right-click the RDP file you saved > Send to > Desktop (Create Shortcut).
-Then you can launch the improved Remote Desktop connection for activate.
+Then you can launch the improved Remote Desktop connection.

 Method 2.
 Run specified CMD command